 In the morning, we’ll meet at the Timberline Lodge to go over gear and logistics.
 Then we’ll spend the morning in our snow skills training course.
 In class, we’ll cover footwork, ice axe usage, and our rope systems.
 In the afternoon we’ll take a snowcat up to the Silcox Hut at 7,000 feet and enjoy the amenities of the hut – overlooking all of Oregon.

 Our summit climb begins with a wake-up call in the middle of the night – the smell of coffee and pastries will help.
-We’ll begin our climb straight from the hut, aiming to reach the summit around sunrise.
+We’ll begin our climb with another snowcat ride up to about 8,000 feet, and then climbing on foot from there.
+We aim to reach the summit around sunrise.
 Whether we turn around at the summit or earlier, there is still a lot of work to descend to the hut, where breakfast will be waiting.
 Then, we’ll enjoy one last snowcat ride down the mountain to the Timberline Lodge.